Gerry Patsula Community Gardens

 - Raised Bed Plot (Cedar planter 30” high x 4’ wide x 8’ long) $25 – Quantity 3.

-- Orientation Sessions: There are 3 orientation sessions that are compulsory for gardeners to attend.
+- Orientation Sessions: There are 3 orientation sessions offered each Spring.
+It is compulsory for gardeners to attend one of the sessions.

 - All garden plot users must be included on plot application.
 Please inform GPCG coordinator of changes during the garden season.